varun-1703/Sentiment-analysis-system-for-brand-reputation/README.md

 ### Prerequisites
 - Python 3.9+
-- API keys for NewsAPI and Reddit (optional)
+- API keys for NewsAPI and Reddit

 ### Installation